 Bikes like the Honda Shadow, Kawasaki Vulcan, and almost any Harley-Davidson don’t reward going hard in the paint.
 You might break the rear tire loose off the line now and then, but in the corners these bikes want you to play it safe.
-Which I suspect is why you want a taste of the wild side: the world of street legal dirt bikes, with high lean angles and gobs of agility.
+Push a cruiser past the limit and you’ll be in the ditch faster than a Corvette in snow.

 ADV: Brought to you by ATGATT

 For those of you who don’t meet at your local Starbucks at 6AM on Saturday mornings to shoot the sh*t with a bunch of grey-haired BMW riders, ATGATT stands for All the Gear All The Time, and it’s a staple of ADV or adventure riding culture.

 There are two kinds of adventure rider: the die-hards who would love to ride to Mexico and back without touching pavement, and the weekenders who put 3 tanks of fuel through their bike every year.

 You’ll find the latter riding mint condition BMW GS’s through California’s wine country or up and down the Florida coast.
 Their bikes see about 5000 miles and 50 washes a year, and their owners clean out the BMW accessories catalog like a frat guy clears a 12-pack.